-USDA Data for Matthew Impacted Counties (October-December, 2016)
+USDA Data for Matthew Impacted Counties (Oct A Data for Matthew Impacted Counties (October-December, 2016)

 Actual Indemnity \$21,276,541

 Estimated Total Loss \$29,418,986

 Estimated Unmet Need \$8,142,445

 It should be noted that there may be additional need identified once 2017 USDA indemnity data is released.
 The estimates referenced in this section do not include uninsured crops, losses on timber, or uncovered damage to machinery, facilities, and equipment.
 The cyclical nature of the agriculture business may result in additional losses continuing far past December of 2016 as a result of the hurricane, and may be captured in an updated Unmet Needs Assessment at a later date.